huaminghuangtw/Evergreen-Notes/Permanent-Notes/money.md

 * Financial freedom is a feeling, not a reality.
 * **Marginal Utility:** [Beyond a certain point, having more money will not lead to more security, freedom, and happiness.](https://www.givingwhatwecan.org/blog/can-money-buy-happiness) In fact, these things do not come from more money.
 They come from knowing when to stop.
 	* See: [The Parable of the Mexican Fisherman](The%20Parable%20of%20the%20Mexican%20Fisherman.md)
 * You’ll never achieve financial freedom when you [play status games](The%20Game%20of%20Life.md), fall into the consumer trap, and let your ego dictate your spending.
+	* The only way to build wealth is to have a gap between your ego and your income.
 [Less ego](abandon-your-ego.md), more wealth.
-	* Mental Shift: Consumer(ism) → Producer/Creator/Owner/Investor
 * False Belief: “_If I become great at making money, you’ll automatically become wealthy._”
 	* Make Money → Spend Money → Make Money → Spend Money
 	* Money more in = More money out